PostHog/posthog/README.md

 ## Philosophy

 Our mission is to increase the number of successful products in the world.
-To do that, we continue to build and improve product and data tools that help you understand user behavior without losing control of your data.
+To do that, we build product and data tools that help you understand user behavior without losing control of your data.

 In our view, third-party analytics tools do not work in a world of cookie deprecation, GDPR, HIPAA, CCPA, and many other four-letter acronyms.
 PostHog is the alternative to sending all of your customers' personal information and usage data to third-parties.